xephora/Threat-Remediation-Scripts/WaveBrowser/readme.md

 C:\USERS\{PROFILE}\APPDATA\ROAMING\MICROSOFT\WINDOWS\START MENU\PROGRAMS\WAVEBROWSER.LNK
 C:\USERS\{PROFILE}\DESKTOP\WAVEBROWSER.LNK
 ```

+*Update 07-16-2024 *
+- Script has been updated and templated

 ### Known Issues
 - For Windows 7, The removal of scheduled task doesn't work.
 However, it still removes the other files, registry keys and kills the processes perfectly fine.